roberddd/PF2B/docs/preferences/plant_library.md

 ### Scatter add-on

-Displays a verification indicating whether Geo-Scatter or Biome-Reader is installed and provides links if they are not found.
+Displays a verification of whether Geo-Scatter or Biome-Reader is installed, and provides links if they are not found.

+- **PF2B Scatter-Library Location**: Only change this setting if you have modified the "Scatter-Library Location" in the Geo-Scatter or Biome-Reader add-on.
+Otherwise, leave it unchanged.
+If you did change the location, this path must point to a subfolder within the add-on’s selected path, and that subfolder must be named "PF2B".

 ### Blend Storage

 Specifies the location for storing exported plant `.blend` files so that Biome-Reader or Geo-Scatter can find them.
-These files can usually be stored in any of the Asset Library locations you have set in Blender preferences.
+These files can usually be stored in any of the Asset Library locations set in Blender preferences.

+- **Keep blend1 files**: Blender automatically creates `.blend1` backup files whenever data is stored in biome blend files.
+These backups are not used by PF2B and can take up significant space in large libraries.
+Enable this option if you wish to keep them.

 ### Biome Contributor Tools